-Long, strong stems with 1 1/2-2" blooms in apricot, bright pink, wine red, pale purple, creamy yellow, dark purple, pale pink, and pure white.
-Early blooming series.
-Performed well in our spring, early summer, and fall trials; among the most uniform in bloom time and stem length.
-55-60% double-flowering without selection; some selection possible.
+Long stems with 1 1/2–2" blooms in apricot, bright pink, wine red, pale purple, creamy yellow, dark purple, pale pink, and pure white.
+Early blooming one-cut series.
+Performed well in our spring, early summer, and fall trials.
+Good uniformity in bloom time and stem length.
+55–60% double-flowering without selection; some selection possible.
 NOTE: This variety produces one flowering stem per plant.
 Pinching is not advisable as it will terminate flowering.

 • Edible Flowers: The peppery, clove-like flavor of the flowers lends itself well to use as a garnish on salads, desserts, and drinks.